JuliaLightCNCS/Net-150/README.md

 # Julias-net150-wiki
-Hello welcome to this wiki.
+I am a freshman at Champlain college studying computer networking and cybersecurity hence the cncs at the end of my username.
+This wiki is for my networking class during my fiest year.
 Feel free to explore the labs and anything else I may have worked on.